-Sec.
+SEC.
 51.033.
 ADMINISTRATIVE PENALTY.

-- (a) If the commission determines that a person who employs a child has violated this chapter or a rule adopted under this chapter, the commission may assess an administrative penalty against that person as provided by this section. - (b) The penalty for a violation may be in an amount not to exceed \$10,000. - (c) The amount of the penalty shall be based on:
+- (a) If a child labor investigator determines that a person who employs a child, or individual restricted by Section 51.016(b), has violated this chapter or a rule adopted under this chapter, the investigator may assess an administrative penalty against that person as provided by this subchapter. - (b) The penalty for a violation may be in an amount not to exceed \$10,000. - (c) The amount of the penalty shall be based on: